AllStarLink/ASL3-Manual/docs/adv-topics/remotebase.md

 See [Remote Base Authentication](#remote-base-authentication) and [Remote Base TX Limits](#remote-base-txlimits-stanza) for additional details.

 ### civaddr=
-The `civaddr=` is used with ICOM radios to set the CIV address.
+ICOM radios use the ICOM Communications Interface V (CI-V) for remote control.
+The `civaddr=` is used to set the CI-V address.
 The value is a 2 digit hexadecimal number.
-If this option is not specified, then the CIV address will be set to the default of 88.
+If this option is not specified, then the CI-V address will be set to the default of 88.

 Sample: